 Be specific about where you want to be reviewed, such as Google, Facebook, Yelp or TripAdvisor.
 If possible, send them a direct link yo the review site.
 The idea is to make the review process as easy as possible.

 NOTE: Generally speaking, Google reviews help your online presence the most.
-We'll address this topic in our next post along with details about the best way to share review links with your customers.
+We addressed this topic in a follow-up post.

 Ask for Reviews in an Email